raiden-network/spec/service_contracts.rst

    elapsed.
 -  The PFS demands a higher deposit than it's currently owed ``amount`` to give it some safety margin when other parties claim tokens
--  Only PFSs registered in the RSBC are allowed to claim IOUs.
+-  Only PFSs registered in the ServiceRegistry are allowed to claim IOUs.
 This is important because claims allow circumventing the UDC's withdraw delay.